-It is always fascinating to witness passing the torch from one generation to another.
-Whether it is about sport, science, or technology, experiencing progress and history firsthand is strangely fulfilling and satisfying, and that’s the case with the topic I’m going to cover today.
+It is always fascinating to witness the torch being passed from one generation to another.
+Whether in sports, science, or technology, experiencing progress and history firsthand is both fulfilling and satisfying, and that is the case with the topic I will cover today.

 Table of Contents